ricardojoserf/covert-tube/README.md

-# c2tube
+# covert-tube

-Execute commands in a system remotely by uploading videos to Youtube.
+Control systems remotely and execute commands by uploading videos to Youtube.

 ### Create a video